Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Arithmeticity of Kontsevich--Zorich monodromies in

-The familes we describe in the following paragraphs are grouped in two.
-The first group stems from~\cite{MMY}, Chapter 7, and it contains 6 of families we want to describe.
-We recall parts of that Chapter here.
-In Figure \ref{familyMMY} we depict an Origami which depends of 6 positive real parameters $H_1$, $H_2$, $H_3$, $V_1$, $V_2$, $V_3$.
-Table~\ref{tabla1} describes 9 disjoint families of origamis according to these parameters.
-In this table $n\geq 1$ and the data under the columns labeled by $N$ and $\rm Mon$ are the number of squares and the monodromy group (see Proposition 6.2 in~\cite{MMY} for details) of the corresponding origami, respectively.
+The families we describe in this subsection are grouped in two groups.
+The first group stems from~\cite{MMY}, Chapter 7, and it contains six of the seven families.
+We recall parts of that chapter in the following.
+In Figure \ref{familyMMY} we depict an origami which depends on six positive real parameters $H_1$, $H_2$, $H_3$, $V_1$, $V_2$, $V_3$.
+Table~\ref{tabla1} describes nine disjoint families of origamis according to these parameters.
+In this table we assume $n\geq 1$.
+Furthermore, $N$ is the number of squares and ``$\rm Mon$'' the monodromy group (see Proposition 6.2 in~\cite{MMY} for details) of the corresponding origami.
+In the column with heading ``Origami'' we have listed the name that we gave to the corresponding origami.
+Observe that by considering the number of squares and the monodromy one directly sees that these nine families are disjoint.
+Even more their $\SL(2,\Z)$-orbits are disjoint.
+In particular, the naming of the origamis is consistent.

-We label the 9 families of Table~\ref{tabla1} by $\mathcal{F}_N$.
-Table~\ref{tabla2} describes 6 subfamilies of these which, as we show later, have all arithmetic KZ-monodromy except maybe for a finite many values of $k\geq 1$.
+In Table~\ref{tabla2} we introduce six subfamilies $\mathcal{F}_1$, \ldots, $\mathcal{F}_6$ of families from Table~\ref{tabla1} which, as we will show later, have all arithmetic Kontsevich--Zorich monodromy except possibly for finitely many $k\geq 1$.